 : the Total Booked Transmission Capacity of the Transmission User, in accordance with the corresponding Approved Applications.
 Transmission Capacity which has been booked by User via the within-day procedure for Transmission Capacity booking, pursuant to the provisions of Chapters [2] and [2B], is not included.

 ΔΜΙcor: the total Booked Conditional Capacity of the Transmission User, in accordance with the corresponding Approved Applications.
 Transmission Conditional Capacity which has been booked by User via the within-day procedure for Transmission Capacity booking, pursuant to the provisions of Chapters [2] and [2B], is not included.
-J: numbering index that represents the Transmission Capacity booking by the TransmissionUser via the within-day booking procedure, pursuant to the provisions of Chapters [2] and [2B]
+J: numbering index that represents the Transmission Capacity booking by the Transmission User via the within-day booking procedure, pursuant to the provisions of Chapters [2] and [2B]

 jt: the number of bookings of Transmission Capacity by the Transmission User via the within-day booking procedure, pursuant to the provisions of Chapters [2] and [2B]